Tips Bulletin

 Getting Rid of Thistle Using Lemon Juice

-Lemon juice acts similarly to vinegar when it comes to killing weeds.
+Lemon juice acts similarly to vinegar when it comes to killing grass permanently.
 The high acidic level breaks down the composition of the plant, drying it out and preventing it from retaining moisture.
 This drying process works even faster on a hot, sunny day, so timing your weed control regimen to accommodate this will work to your advantage.

 Pour the two ingredients into a large empty spray bottle.
 If you don’t have a spray bottle large enough, mix the vinegar and lemon juice in a blender and pour the contents into your spray bottle as needed.